Kavach (anti-missile system): Production

-The first batch of Kavach rockets were formally handed over to the Navy on 25 May 2012 by the Ammunition Factory Khadki (AFK), Pune which manufactures the rockets, while the rocket launchers are manufactured at the Machine Tool Prototype Factory (MTPF), Mumbai.
+The first batch of Kavach rockets were formally handed over to the Navy on 25 May 2012 by the Ammunition Factory Khadki (AFK), Pune which manufactures the rockets.
+The Kavach MOD II multi-barrel rocket launchers are manufactured by the Machine Tool Prototype Factory (MTPF), Mumbai of Armoured Vehicles Nigam Limited.
+The Fire Control System (FCS) is manufactured by Bharat Electronics Limited (BEL).

 AFK was contracted to deliver around 4,000 Kavach variants to the Indian Navy by 2015.

 Operators

 The first ship to be equipped with Kavach was the anti-submarine corvette INS Kamorta (P28).
 Ship classes fitted with Kavach include: